danirus/django-comments-xtd/docs/tutorial.rst

 Moderate on bad words
 ---------------------

-Let us now create our own Moderator class by subclassing ``SpamModerator``.
+Let's now create our own Moderator class by subclassing ``SpamModerator``.
 The goal is to provide a ``moderate`` method that looks in the content of the comment and returns ``False`` whenever it finds a bad word in the message.
-The effect of returning ``False`` is that the comment's ``is_public`` attribute will be put to ``False`` and therefore the comment will be on hold waiting for approval.
+The effect of returning ``False`` is that comment's ``is_public`` attribute will be put to ``False`` and therefore the comment will be in moderation.

-The blog application comes already with what we are going to consider a bad word (for the purpose of this tutorial, we will use this badwords_ list), which are listed in the ``democx/blog/badwords.py`` module.
+The blog application comes with a bad word list in the file ``blog/badwords.py``

-We will assume that we already have a list of ``BlackListed`` domains in our database, as explained in the previous section, and we don't want further spam control, so we want to disable comment confirmation by email.
-Let's edit the ``settings.py`` module:
+We assume we already have a list of ``BlackListed`` domains and we don't need further spam control.
+So we will disable comment confirmation by email.
+Edit the ``settings.py`` file:

    .. code-block:: python

        COMMENTS_XTD_CONFIRM_EMAIL = False

-Then let's edit the ``democx/blog/models.py`` module and add the following code corresponding to our new ``PostCommentModerator``:
+Now edit ``blog/models.py`` and add the code corresponding to our new ``PostCommentModerator``:

    .. code-block:: python

        # Below the other imports:
        from django_comments_xtd.moderation import moderator, SpamModerator
-       from .badwords import badwords
+       from blog.badwords import badwords

        ...